ozgurkalan/OzCore/README.rst

 I. Anaconda
 ~~~~~~~~~~~

+You may want to set the global Python version with Pyenv as ``pyenv global 3.8.3`` (of course if pyenv is available.)

 .. code:: bash

-    # new env needs ipython, you may also clone an existing env
+    # create new env
-    conda create -n py383 python=3.8.3 ipython
+    conda create -n py383

     conda activate py383

+    # this initiates every source bindings to new env
+    conda install pip

+    # install ozcore
-    pip install ozcore
+    conda install ozcore